Nirmal Saini

 Nirmal Kaur Saini (8 October 1938 – 13 June 2021) was an Indian volleyball player and captain of the India women's national volleyball team.
 She was the wife of athlete Milkha Singh and the mother of Jeev Milkha Singh.

 Biography

 She was born on 8 October 1938, in Sheikhupura, Punjab (now part of Pakistan).
 She was Director of Sports for Women in the State Department.
 She graduated from Panjab University with a master's degree in Political Science in 1958.

 Personal life

 Nirmal Saini later married Milkha Singh.
 She was the mother of 3 daughters and 1 son, golfer Jeev Milkha Singh and lived in Chandigarh.
 In 1999, they adopted the seven-year-old son of Havildar Bikram Singh, who had died in the Battle of Tiger Hill.

-She died on 13 June 2021, due to COVID-19 in Mohali; her husband died five days later.
+She died on 13 June 2021, in Mohali, due to COVID-19; her husband died five days later, also from the virus.